BibleClinger/DSPassTranslator/README.md

 - The code for password generation and deciphering could really afford to be *rewritten*.
 - The code for password generation and deciphering could really afford to be *moduliarized*.
 - A version should be displayed on the main window that pulls from app.getVersion() or some equivalent.

+# Thanks:

+Thanks to accelerator for his late night help in understanding a good portion of the password system.
+When do we tackle the next project?